It’s funny the situations life throws at you.

 Me: Like um, how much time?

 Other nurse lady: You’re going to have this baby in less than 40 minutes.

 But that was not the plan the birth gods had for me.
-I do remember one moment rather clearly: the obstetrician patting/rubbing my leg in a there, there, gesture – I think he felt sorry for me sans husband and all – except he recoiled slightly at the forest growing my legs.
-Never mind what else was happening downstairs, it’s the hairy legs I remember.
+I do remember one moment rather clearly: my obstetrician casually patted my leg in a ‘there, there’ gesture – I think he felt sorry for me sans husband and all – except he recoiled slightly at the forest growing on my legs.
+Never mind what else was happening down south, it’s the hairy legs I remember.

 And I’m not alone on this, the Mail Online reports there’s a growing number of women undergoing pre-birth makeovers to ensure they look great for the first post-birth photograph with their newborn babies.